KungfuBot: Physics-Based Humanoid Whole-Body Control for Learning Highly-Dynamic Skills: Experiments

 \subsection{Real-World Deployment}

+To investigate \textbf{Q4}, we deploy the policies in real robot.
 As shown in Fig.~\ref{fig:real}, \ref{fig:app-real} and the supporting videos, our robot in real world demonstrates outstanding dynamic capabilities through a diverse repertoire of advanced skills: (1) sophisticated martial arts techniques including powerful boxing combinations (jabs, hooks, and horse-stance punches) and high-degree kicking maneuvers (front kicks, jump kicks, side kicks, back kicks, and spinning roundhouse kicks); (2) acrobatic movements such as full 360-degree spins; (3) flexible motions including deep squats and stretches; (4) artistic performances ranging from dynamic dance routines to graceful Tai Chi sequences.
 This comprehensive skill set highlights our system's remarkable versatility, dynamic control, and real-world applicability across both athletic and artistic domains.

 To quantitatively assess our policy's tracking performance, we conduct 10 trials of the Tai Chi motion and compute evaluation metrics based on the onboard sensor readings, as shown in Table~\ref{tab:real-taiji}.
 Notably, the metrics obtained in the real world are closely aligned with those from the sim-to-sim platform MuJoCo, demonstrating that our policy can robustly transfer from simulation to real-world deployment while maintaining high-performance control.